Dennis Potter/Doctor Who

-So the story goes, as was revealed some years ago now, that Dennis Potter, a television script-writer with a staggering reputation, once submitted a script, storyline, or at least an idea to Doctor Who during the early years of the show.
+So the story goes, as was revealed in 1992, that Dennis Potter, a television script-writer with a staggering reputation, once submitted a script, storyline, or at least an idea to Doctor Who during the early years of the show.

 What would happen if such a person met ‘real’ time travellers?
 What would happen to such a person if they ‘really’ get to travel in time?
 What kind of dramatic journey does that entail?
 What does that do to a character?
 What does that do to the audience?
 Thinking about it it undermines, in interesting ways, the very core of the programme.
 In Doctor Who, how can we be sure an hallucination of time travel remains just an hallucination; how can mental time travel be just a delusion in Doctor Who?